-This manual describes the ProTech® electronic two-out-of-three Overspeed Protection System.
+This manual describes the ProTech® electronic two-out-of-three Overspeed Protection System, Dual Relay, Remote Overspeed Test model 9905-903.
 The manual explains the operation and gives the configuration procedures for the system.
 This manual does not contain instructions for the operation of the complete turbine system.
 For turbine- or plant-operating instructions, contact the plant-equipment manufacturer.

-Before doing any installation, maintenance, adjustments, or configuration on the ProTech 203 system, read manual 82715, Guide for Handling and Protection: Electronic Controls, Printed Circuit Boards, Modules.
+Before doing any installation, maintenance, adjustments, or configuration on the ProTech 203 system, read manual 82715, Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules.